 Passion for your new business can help you develop more confidence from the onset and help to convince others (like employees and investors) to join you on your journey.

 For entrepreneurs to conceptualize and grow a business, they need a vision for where they want to be and how they’ll get there.
-Harvard Business School has conducted studies on the skills and behaviors of entrepreneurs and other business leaders, and their research suggests that vision and influence are essential skills for founders.
+Harvard Business School has conducted studies on the skills and behaviors of entrepreneurs and other business leaders, and their research suggests that vision and influence are essential skills for founders including famous entrepreneurs.

 Surprisingly, we found that vision was only mentioned once as a key trait in the responses we received from entrepreneurs.
-Ross Albers of Albers & Associates offered a metaphor to explain his view:
+The great entrepreneur, Ross Albers of Albers & Associates offered a metaphor to explain his view:

 “Any good entrepreneur is a hunter, not a farmer,” says Ross.
 “Hunters seek out new business opportunities.
 Farmers maintain the status quo.
 Hunters come up with new ideas.
 Farmers are slow to change what’s adequately working.
 Hunters have a vision, while farmers live in the past.
 Hunters adapt quickly.”